Pest Infestation Smells in Your Home

 What Do Mice Smell Like?

-The trademark smell of a mouse or rat infestation is often likened to ammonia.
-Other people describe the scent of mice as musky.
+The trademark smell of rat or mouse urine is unmistakable and possibly one of the easiest tell-tale signs of mice infestations.
+This smell is commonly likened to ammonia.
+Other people describe mice odor as musky.
 Either way, these odors can be surprisingly strong, in part because rodents urinate so frequently.
 Unfortunately, the scent of these critters can linger long after these rodents are no longer in the picture.

 The signature mouse-prompted smell of stale urine can permeate almost any space, but is especially strong in enclosed areas.
 Cabinets, drawers, crawl spaces, and pantries, for example, may smell especially foul if you have a mouse infestation on your hands.
 Baseboards and floorboards are also frequent sources of concern, as mice often run along them when traveling from one part of your home to another.